laanwj/etna_viv/doc/kernel_interface.md

   The available pools depend on the hardware; many of the devices have no local memory, and simply use a part of system memory as video memory.

-`LOCK_VIDEO_MEMORY` locks the memory both into the GPU memory so that it can be used by the GPU as into CPU memory so that the application can read/write.
+`LOCK_VIDEO_MEMORY` locks the video memory both
+- into the GPU memory space so that it can be used by the GPU
+- into CPU memory so that the application can read/write.
 It is interesting that these are done by the same call.

 Command buffers